mathletes/website/README.md

     `git checkout <branch-name>`
     This brings you to your new branch \<branch-name>.

 4. Now, open up your text editor, make some changes to the files you want to, save it.
 When you have made a considerable amount of change, `commit`.
-You should not commit neither too often nor too late.
+You should commit neither too often nor too late.

     The process of commiting goes like this:

     `git status` : This shows the status of your files, i.e. it shows which files are present in the staging area and which are not.

     `git add <path/to/file>` : This adds the selected files to the staging area.
 To add, all the files to staging area, do `git add .`

     `git commit` : On doing this, a text editor opens up and you are asked to enter a commmit message.
 Commit message should be short (less than 50 characters), and should convey what change you have made.
 Keep the commit message as meaningful as possible.

 5. You have successfully committed your changes.
 You can add a few more commits, and then push these changes to your remote repository by :